 What are my service charges and sinking fund?

 Service charges are made in addition to your rent and cover services, repairs, maintenance and other variable costs that are not covered by your rent.
-If you pay service charges in addition to your rent you would have received details at the start of your tenancy.
-The services these charges cover include:
+If you pay service charges in addition to your rent you would have received details at the start of your occupancy.
+The services these charges cover may include:

 - Cleaning and servicing communal areas

-- Fire alarms, detection and fire fighting equipment
+- Fire alarms, detection and firefighting equipment

 - Door entry maintenance